 While postpartum anxiety may go away on its own, it could also worsen.
 It’s a good idea to talk to your doctor.
 Anxiety can be treated with antianxiety medications and therapy.

-You want to raise your baby in a healthy environment and you might feel pressure to have everything perfect.
+You likely want to raise your baby in a healthy environment, and you might feel pressure to have everything perfect.
 Those aren’t unusual thoughts for a new mom.
-But it can sometimes blossom into full obsessive-compulsive disorder (OCD).
+But the pressure can sometimes blossom into obsessive-compulsive disorder (OCD).

 Postpartum OCD isn’t very common.
 About 1 to 3 percent of childbearing women develop OCD.
 It usually starts within a week of delivery.

 Obsessions could be about anything, but they’re likely to focus on the baby’s safety.
-For example, you might worry about the baby dying during the night or that you’ll drop your baby.
+For example, you might worry about your baby dying during the night or that you’ll drop them.